top of page

 The Many Ways to Get Closer to Nature at Hilltop Farm

-Tree marker resized.jpeg
+Tree marker with QR code

 Five tree markers include a QR code.
 As you walk the property, scan them with your smartphone to get all the facts about the trees from a linked UConn website.
 Photo courtesy of Joan Heffernan.